glaciercoder/ControlTheory/FeedbackControl.md

 Thanks for fellow xzy's support.

+​																																													*Written by Bingchuan Wei*

 # Week1

 ## Basic Ideas for Feedback Control
 1. Control is the process of making a system variable adhere to a particular value, called the **reference value**.
 A system designed to follow a changing reference is called **tracking control or a servo**.
 A system designed to maintain an output fixed regardless of the disturbances present is called a **regulating control or a regulator**.
-2. A simple feedback system consists of the **process (or plant)**whose output is to be controlled, the **actuator** whose output causes the process output to change, a reference command signal, and output sensors that measure these signals, and the **controller** that implements the logic by which the control signal that commands the actuator is calculated.
+2. A simple feedback system consists of the **process **whose output is to be controlled, the **actuator/plant** whose output causes the process output to change, a reference command signal, and output sensors that measure these signals, and the **controller** that implements the logic by which the control signal that commands the actuator is calculated.
 3. A well-designed feedback control system will be **stable, track a desired input or setpoint , reject disturbances, and be insensitive (or robust) to changes in the math model used for design**.
 4. The theory and design techniques of control have come to be divided into two categories: **classical control** methods use Laplace transforms (or z-transform) and were the dominant methods for control design until **modern control** methods based on ODEs in state form were introduced into the field starting in the 1960s.